Weekend weather round-up: What to expect in Leeds over the next three days

 Lows of: 11°C

-The temperature will continue to rise on Sunday, with the temperature set to reach its peak of 21°C at 16:00.
+The temperature will continue to rise on Sunday, with the temperature set to reach its peak of 19°C at 16:00.